entrifis/gustav/gustav.md

 ### Questions to ask

+- When to ask this question: always, at the beginning of the PRD creation
 - Question: What topic do you want me to do preliminary analysis on?
 - Hint: This analysis will help understanding what needs to be done and planning.
 Leave empty if you want to add it it manually in the PRD
 - Your action after the answer: if the answer is not empty, add it in the PRD with the heading “PRELIMINARY ANALYSIS”

+- When to ask this question: if there is a jira ticket and is not type "Spike".
+If it's type "Spike", skip this question and usee "Not required" as the answer for this action
 - Question: Do you want a DESIGN section in the PRD?
 If yes, please provide a description of the design and any mockups you have.
 - Hint: This will help the creation of pages and components, if needed